 Although there are many predators that prey on rat snakes, these animals still remain a very successful species in many parts of the world due to their ability to adapt quickly to changing environments and reproduce quickly.
 Rat snakes have been known to take advantage of human activities by hiding in man-made structures such as barns or sheds where there is less risk of being preyed upon by natural predators.

-See also What is Rodents Animal
+See also What is River Turtle Animal

 Physical Adaptations of Rat Snakes